-Questions asked in an ACAT Assessment
+Questions asked in an aged care assessment (previously ACAT)

 WMQ is a not-for-profit supporting communities in Southeast Queensland.
-We offer aged care caredisability and wellbeing services, as well as emergency relief to individuals and families.
+We offer aged care care, disability and wellbeing services, as well as emergency relief to individuals and families.

 It is important to provide honest and detailed responses to ensure an accurate evaluation.
 Their expertise and understanding of aged care services can guide you towards the most suitable level of care and options that will best meet your needs.